mirage/irmin/README.md

 Irminsule is a distributed database with built-in snapshot, branch and revert mechanisms.
-It is designed to use a large variety of backends, although it is optimized for append-only ones.
+It is designed to use a large variety of backends, although it is optimized for append-only store.

-Irminsule is written in pure OCaml, and can thus be compiled to a variety of backends (including Javascript, and Mirage microkernels).
+Irminsule is written in pure OCaml, and can thus be compiled to Javascript (to run in the browsers) and Mirage microkernels (to run directly on top of Xen).

 ### Compile